-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding our business, our financial position, the research and development of biopharmaceutical products based on our patented DNA delivery technologies, and other statements describing our goals, expectations, intentions or beliefs.
+This Quarterly Report on Form 10-Q, or Report, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding our business, our financial position, the research and development of biopharmaceutical products based on our patented DNA delivery technologies, the future funding of our research and development efforts, and other statements describing our goals, expectations, intentions or beliefs.
 Such statements reflect our current views and assumptions and are subject to risks and uncertainties, particularly those inherent in the process of developing and commercializing biopharmaceutical products based on our patented DNA delivery technologies.
-Actual results could differ materially from those herein.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in our Annual Report on Form 10-K for the year ended December 31, 2005, and our other filings with the Securities and Exchange Commission, and those identified in Part II, Item 1A entitled "Risk Factors" beginning on page 20 of this Report.
-As a result, you are cautioned not to rely on these forward-looking statement to reflect events or circumstances that occur after the date on which such statement is made.
+Actual results could differ materially from those projected herein.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in our Annual Report on Form 10-K for the year ended December 31, 2006, and our other filings with the SEC, and those identified in Part II, Item 1A entitled "Risk Factors" beginning on page 19 of this Report.
+As a result, you are cautioned not to rely on these forward-looking statements.
+We disclaim any duty to update any forward-looking statement to reflect events or circumstances that occur after the date on which such statement is made.